stoically/radical/README.md

 ## Security

-Riot Web [requires the use of `unsafe-eval`](https://github.com/vector-im/riot-web/issues/3632), so until that changes it's required for the
-WebExtension as well, but since the WebExtension doesn't require any [host permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#Host_permissions) it can generally be considered secure.
-The Riot WebExtension runs as [options page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/options_ui).
+The Riot WebExtension doesn't require any [host permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#Host_permissions), so it can be considered similarly secure as Riot Web.
+In Firefox the Riot Web JavaScript and WASM code is executed as [content script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) and has only access to [a small subset of the WebExtension APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Content_scripts#WebExtension_APIs).
+In Chrome it runs as [options page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/options_ui) due to API limitations.

 ### Verify sources

 This doesn't work yet since riot-webext depends on a [riot-web fork](https://github.com/stoically/riot-web).
-It'll be possible if the fork gets upstreamed.
+It'll be possible if the fork gets merged upstream.

 <details>
 <summary>Instructions</summary>